-Our Scholarship Program was set up seventeen years ago to support a single British student enrolled on the prestigious MFA Screenwriting program at UCLA's School of Theater, Film and Television.
-The program has since expanded greatly and continues to grow, currently supporting six students with substantial scholarships.
+Our Scholarship Program was set up seventeen years ago to support a single British student enrolled on the prestigious MFA Screenwriting program at UCLA's School of Theater, Film, and Television.
+The program has since expanded greatly and continues to grow, currently supporting eleven students with substantial scholarships.

 BAFTA Los Angeles supports the next generation of British film and television talent